cyber-tao/mergeflux/README.md

 This script uses task arithmetic to perform the merge:

-1.  **Delta Calculation**: For each tensor, it calculates the "delta" or difference between the fine-tuned models (`--models_to_merge`) and the `--base_model`.
+1.  **Delta Calculation**: For each tensor, it calculates the "delta" or difference between the fine-tuned models (`--models`) and the `--base_model`.
 This delta represents the changes introduced during fine-tuning.

 2.  **Modular Merging**: It processes these deltas using a combination of a pruning and a merging function:
     * **Pruning**: Each delta is pruned according to the `--prune_method`.